Train with Gold Medal Flour sign on the front

 The early days as The Big Mill

-In its first days, before General Mills existed as a company, it was a flour mill, perched on the banks of the Mississippi River — the lifeblood of Minneapolis, Minnesota.
-Built by Cadwallader Washburn, the Washburn “B” Mill was not only the largest mill west of the Mississippi but west of Buffalo, New York.
-The company was so successful that an even larger Washburn "A" Mill was built to keep up with demand.
+In Washburn-Crosby Company’s first days, before General Mills existed as a company, it was a flour mill, perched on the banks of the Mississippi River — the lifeblood of what would become Minneapolis, Minnesota.
+Built by Cadwallader Washburn, the Washburn Mill was the largest mill west of Buffalo, New York.
+The company was so successful that an even larger Washburn Mill was built in 1873 to keep up with demand.

-Washburn-Crosby flour brands went on to become a top-selling flour in the U.S., winning the gold, silver and bronze medals for quality in 1880.
-The highest quality flour was renamed Gold Medal.
+Washburn-Crosby Company’s flour brands went on to become a top-selling flour in the U.S., winning the gold, silver and bronze medals in an international millers’ competition in 1880.
+The 1st prize winner was renamed Gold Medal.

-On June 20, 1928, then Washburn-Crosby President James Ford Bell merged the flour mill with four other mills, and General Mills was born.
+On June 20, 1928, then Washburn-Crosby President James Ford Bell merged with other flour mills, and General Mills was born.

 Highlights: